Created on 03-27-2015 03:01 PM Edited on 04-12-2023 05:36 AM By Jean-Philippe_P

 Once the above custom service with the helper set to disabled has been created, the same has to be called in the corresponding policy which allows the SIP traffic.

-This will make sure that the firewall does not process the SIP traffic provided the traffic hits the corresponding policy where the custom service named Helper-disable is applied.
+This will ensure that the firewall does not process the SIP traffic provided the traffic hits the corresponding policy where the customer service named Helper-disable is applied.